philiplb/CRUDlexAmazonS3FileProcessor/README.md

 ===============================

-This is a FileProcessor for [CRUDlex](https://github.com/philiplb/CRUDlex) handling the uploaded files via Amazon S3.
+This is a FileProcessor for [CRUDlex](https://github.com/philiplb/CRUDlex) handling the uploaded files via Amazon S3 in CRUDlex versions not using Flysystem for the file handling: >= 0.10.0 and <= 0.11.0.

-The CRUDlex Amazon S3 FileProcessor uses [SemVer](http://semver.org/) for versioning.
-Currently, the API changes quickly due to be < 1.0.0, so take care about notes in the changelog when upgrading.

 ## How To: Amazon S3 FileProcessor